 Fit for lending

 A 2015 series of articles from Economia magazine investigating how businesses get themselves fit for attracting lending.

 British Business Bank

-A new investment programme, created in 2013 as an economic development bank to create more effective and efficient finance markets for smaller businesses in the UK.
+An economic development bank launched in 2013 to create more effective finance markets for smaller businesses in the UK.